The Best Christmas Lights for Any Indoor or Outdoor Display

 Always check for the length of the overall string, the number of bulbs, and the space between the bulbs, all of which are normally listed on the packaging.

 String length.
 While strings of specialty shapes are often less than 15 feet long, the more traditional bulb shapes generally run longer—you’ll find strings as long as 100 feet.
-Just remember: The longer the string, the more difficult to wind it neatly for storage between seasons.
+Just remember: The longer the string, the more difficult to wind it neatly for storage between uses.

 Number of bulbs and spacing.
 As a rough rule, mini lights are spaced 4 to 6 inches apart on the wire.
 You’ll mostly find mini bulbs in 50-bulb/25-foot strings and 100-bulb/50-foot strings, although longer and shorter strings are also available.
 Larger bulbs are spaced further apart; C9 bulbs are often one per foot and often span between 25 and 50 feet long.